Preparing for Surgery and Life with an Ostomy: My Journey and Lessons Learned

 victoriaelsbeth1990

-Thank you so much for your detailed experience.
+Thank you so much for sharing your detailed experience.
 I am due to have surgery in the near future.
 I am terrified and have even considered writing a will.
 I am very worried about the emotional side of things and having to cope with the concept that it will be permanent.
 I keep questioning myself if it's really necessary!
 I am feeling very confused, but thank you for sharing your story.